pmcalabrese/vsce-tessel/README.md

 ## Requirements

-you need to have [t2-cli](https://github.com/tessel/t2-cli) installed.
+You need to have [t2-cli](https://github.com/tessel/t2-cli) installed.

 ## Extension Settings

-vsce-tessel extentions uses tesselfile.json.
-This files contains some configurations used by plugin and it's very useful when you have multiple projects, or multiple board connected at the same time.
+vsce-tessel extention uses tesselfile.json.
+This file contains some configurations used by the plugin.
+It's very useful when you have multiple projects, or multiple boards connected at the same time.

-For example you can config the name of the board where you want to deploy the code on, so when you run the command `run` it will run on that specific board.
-It's also a convinente way to share configurations.
+For example, you could config the name of the board where you want to deploy the code on, so when you run the command `run` it will run on that specific board.
+It's also a convenient way to share configurations across multiple team members.

 ## Known Issues